ezwang8/customer_banking/README.md

    python --version
    ```

-   Depending on the system, use:
+   Depending on the system, use instead:

    ```bash
    python3 --version